Creating Flower Borders For Bees

 This website has a whole section on Plants For Bees – including herbs for bees, wildflowers, shrubs, hedgerows, trees, fruit and vegetables, and even plants for problem places, and lawns for pollinators.

-On this page, we’ll take a look at a few pointers to remember when creating flower borders for bees, without going into detailed lists about specific plant species.
+On this page, we’ll take a look at a few pointers to remember when choosing different flower shapes, without going into detailed lists about specific plant species.

 1. Purchase from an organic supplier – or at least, try to buy pesticide free bulbs and seeds to minimise the risk of contamination with harmful pesticides and herbicides, and buy traditional rather than highly cultivated stock.
 Check out my tips for getting Free Plants For Bees if you are on a budget.
 There are plenty of ideas for sharing, dividing, and finding seeds.